rns294/rns294.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a deputy branch chief in the Office of Space Launch (OSL), Launch Management Division at the National Reconnaissance Office (NRO), where I lead strategic development and transitioning of launch and on-orbit capabilities.
+I am currently the deputy Chief Engineer in Signals Intelligence (SIGINT) Systems Acquisition Directorate at the National Reconnaissance Office (NRO), where I lead ...

-I maintain an active TS//SCI clearance with CI polygraph.
+I maintain an active TS/SCI clearance with CI polygraph.

 Prior Experience
 ------